FudaWiki/fudawiki-files/hanafuda/games/hiraya.md

 Players count the total of their card points and subtract **80 points** from it.

-Players with negative scores lose those points; players with positive scores gain those points.

 ## Dekiyaku
-After the card point settlement, players check if they have dekiyaku.
+After the card point calculations are done, players check if they have dekiyaku.
 The other two players pay the player points for each dekiyaku the player has.

 All Dekiyaku **stack** except for the Brights Yaku.